sourcegraph/sourcegraph-vscode-DEPRECATED/README.md

 - `sourcegraph.url`: The Sourcegraph instance to use.
 Specify your on-premises Sourcegraph instance here, if applicable.
 - `sourcegraph.remoteUrlReplacements`: Object, where each `key` is replaced by `value` in the remote url.
-- `sourcegraph.setDefaultBranch`: String to set the name of the default branch.
+- `sourcegraph.defaultBranch`: String to set the name of the default branch.
 Always open files in the default branch.

 ## Questions & Feedback